omry/omegaconf/docs/source/usage.rst

 Access and manipulation
 -----------------------

-Input yaml file for this section:
+Input YAML file for this section:

 .. literalinclude:: example.yaml
    :language: yaml